zackarysin/Gradient-Channel-for-ML/README.md

 ![alt text](ResultSamples/result.png)

 Left is result using gradient channel and right is without.
-We can see that the one with gradient channel is more in line with the originally style.
+We can see that the one with gradient channel is more in line with the original style.

 ## Inputing Data
 Create the following directories from the root: